 Evolving in scientific research requires PhD students to develop several skills that are complementary to bench work, such as writing articles or funding applications, stress management, an effective post-doctoral position search, and solid ethical values that are essential for conducting research.

-Conferences and round-tables: Every 2 months with a routine over 2 years, workshops and discussions are organized with external speakers on concrete and practical topics (writing scientific articles, reviewing, getting the most out of a conference, career in research, scientific integrity, etc.).
+Conferences and round-tables: Three times a year with a routine over 2 years, workshops and discussions are organized with external speakers on concrete and practical topics (writing scientific articles, reviewing, getting the most out of a conference, career in research, scientific integrity, etc.).

 - Promoting interaction, cohesion and building a professional network